bowen0701/gpml/README.md

 # Machine Learning

-This repo is to collect my notebooks on machine learning models with Python implementation.
+This repo is to collect my Python implementations and notebooks on machine learning models.